JuliaStats/Klara.jl/README.md

 The Julia *Klara* package provides a generic engine for Markov Chain Monte Carlo (MCMC) inference.

-*Klara* has undergone a major upgrade.
+*Klara*, previously called *Lora*, has undergone a major upgrade.
 Some of its recent changes include:

 * Models are represented internally by graphs.
 * Memory allocation and garbage collection have been reduced by using mutating functions associated with targets.